USI-students-representatives/documentation/guidebook/how-to-survive-usi.md

 or propose yourself some project that might interest them.

 Remember: do not wait until start 6th semester to ask professors for a project, many of them will already be selected.
+If you have a specific project in mind, approach them as soon as possible during the 5th semester.

 ## SA5 Field Project